Up-Dated – February 2022

-Who would ever think that the bite of a poppy-seed sized tick could wreck so much havoc on the body?
-A tick that is now believed to contain many other bacteria organisms causing people to have a myriad of symptoms that quickly evolve into chronic disease.
-Who would have ever guessed this little critter known as the deer tick would be the source of a very mysterious and debilitating disease?
-A disease with symptoms overlapping those of many other diseases such as Alzheimer’s, Parkinson’s and Chronic Fatigue Syndrome to name a few.
+Who would ever think that the bite of a poppy-seed-sized tick could wreak so much havoc on the body?
+A tick now believed to contain many other bacteria organisms causes people to have a myriad of symptoms that quickly evolve into a chronic disease.
+Who would have ever guessed this little critter known as the deer tick would be the source of a very mysterious and debilitating disease — a disease with symptoms overlapping those of many other diseases such as Alzheimer’s, Parkinson’s, and Chronic Fatigue Syndrome, to name a few.
 The disease?
 Lyme Disease.

 The United States has 10 times as many Lyme disease cases each year as the official numbers report.
 That’s the conclusion of research by the U.S. Centers for Disease Control and Prevention (CDC).
 More than 30,000 cases of Lyme disease are reported to the CDC each year.
 But three 2012 studies suggest that doctors actually diagnose and treat about 300,000 cases a year.
 One study is based on medical insurance claims.
 One uses a survey of clinical laboratories that test for Lyme disease.
 The third study looks at self-reported Lyme disease, based on a survey of the public.
 CDC officials were not surprised that their official numbers had been low.
 They presented their early estimates, based on the three studies, at a conference on tick-borne diseases.